 - Soak used fireworks in water before disposing

 - Always have a sober adult supervising

-Whether you find yourself in one of the safest or most dangerous states on our list, it’s important to understand the inherent risks that come with the Fourth of July.
+Whether you find yourself in one of the safest or most dangerous states on our list, it’s important to understand the inherent risks that come with the fun of the Fourth of July.
 With a little extra planning, you can still enjoy the holiday without putting yourself or your loved ones in unnecessary danger.

 If you want to know where your state ranked, take a look at our full list below.

 - New Jersey